 In the north side district of Umeda, within a 10 minute walk from the north gate of JR Osaka Station sits the Umeda Sky Building in Shin Umeda City.
 Umeda Sky Building is a 173 meter tall skyscraper with an open-air observation deck on its roof.
 It’s one of the tallest and most impressive buildings in Osaka.
 You will find the Westin Osaka hotel nearby.

-If you are looking for the best area to do shopping, Kita district offers you plenty of choices such as the Tenjimbashi-suji Shopping Street, the Hep Five, Grand Front Osaka, Links Umeda, Lucua Shopping Mall, and Yodobashi Camera.
+Kita district offers plenty of shopping opportunities at the Tenjimbashi-suji Shopping Street, the Hep Five, Grand Front Osaka, Links Umeda, Lucua Shopping Mall, and Yodobashi Camera.

 The Tenjimbashi-suji Shopping Street is the 2.6km shopping arcade that stretches from the Tenjinbashi-suji Rokuchome Subway Station to the Tenjinbashi Bridge.
-It’s the longest shotengai in Osaka.
-You will find plenty of retro shops, restaurants and cafes.
+It’s the longest shotengai in Osaka that offers plenty of retro shops, restaurants and cafes.

-HEP (Hankyu Entertainment Park) is located within a short walk east of Umeda and JR Osaka stations.
-It is a huge shopping, entertainment, and dining complex including the HEP FIVE and HEP Navio buildings, east of the Hankyu department store.
+Meanwhile, HEP (Hankyu Entertainment Park) is a huge shopping, entertainment, and dining complex including the HEP FIVE and HEP Navio buildings, east of the Hankyu department store.
 The HEP FIVE has a red Ferris wheel on its roof that offers a great view over the city of Osaka.

-For families with kids, Kids Plaza Osaka is a must-see.
-It is the first museum in Japan dedicated to child education.
+Families with children can visit Kids Plaza Osaka, the first museum in Japan dedicated to child education.
 There’re plenty of activities for young kids to enjoy.

 The Museum of Oriental Ceramics is a Japanese art museum and regarded as one of the best ceramic-collections in the world.
 The museum displays collections of Chinese and Korean, and Japanese ceramics.